Shertie/Shertie/README.md

 ### Furthermore I learn Rust and Golang for my own purposes

-There are not all the projects I have made.
+There are projects of mine that are not put here.
 Some are still in progress, rest needs documentation which is still not written. 😄

 You being here means that you know who I am, so I do not see any reason I should give any contact-info there.